JustinBeckwith/promotime/README.md

 ```

 ## Authentication
 For now, this uses the Google Cloud SDK for authentication.
-I know, that's lame.
+I know, that's less than ideal.
 If anyone wants, I can add the code to do OAuth2 based auth.
 - Make sure you have the [Cloud SDK](https://cloud.google.com/sdk) installed.
 - `$ gcloud auth login`
 - `$ gcloud auth application-default login`